-Enel to install 55MW PV capacity in Romania26.
-April 2013. / SEE Energy News
+Enel to install 55MW PV capacity in Romania, SEE Energy News

 According to Enel’s business plan published last week, the company started construction on 19 MW of PV installations in Romania at the end of February.
 Overall, the Italy-based power company plans to expand its Romanian photovoltaic portfolio to 55 MW by 2017.